Guide T4002 and Form T2125 for self-employed taxes

 Guide T4002 contains six main chapters that cover everything you need to report self-employment income:

-- Income reporting: How to complete tax forms for different business types
+- Income reporting: instructions for completing tax forms for different business types

-- Expense deductions: What business costs you can claim
+- Expense deductions: eligible business costs you can claim

-- Loss reporting: How to handle business losses
+- Loss reporting: guidance on handling business losses

-The guide also includes definitions and highlights specific information for professional services, farming, and fishing operations.
+The guide also includes definitions and specific information for professional services, farming, and fishing operations.

 A closer look at the details